rapid7/metasploit-version/CONTRIBUTING.md

 ### Push

-Push your branch to your fork on gitub: `git push push TYPE/ISSUE/SUMMARY`
+Push your branch to your fork on gitub: `git push TYPE/ISSUE/SUMMARY`

 ### Pull Request

 * [Create new Pull Request](https://github.com/rapid7/metasploit-version/compare/)
-* Add a Verification Steps comment
+* Add a Verification Steps to the description comment

 ```
 # Verification Steps